joshjms/ntusu-itc-backend/README.md

     docker exec -ti SUITC_Backend python manage.py loaddata sample_user
 ```

 Running this command will give you superuser access with the username `superuser` and password `123`.
-Other sample data can be seen on the fixtures folder.
+Other sample data can be seen on the fixtures folder (password for other sample user: 1048576#).

 Warning: running the command may overwrite some existing data